-United States Department of the Interior National Park Service National Register of Historic Places Continuation Sheet Section 8 Page 11 Marshall & Ilsley Bank Building Milwaukee, Milwaukee County, Wisconsin Street and Wisconsin Avenue.
-Due in large part to the success of these departments, the bank's total assets at the end of 1949 were almost triple the amount in 1939, and the number of bank employees had doubled.34 In 1958, Albert Puelicher stepped aside as president, giving control of the bank over to his son John A. Puelicher; after Albert Puelicher's death in 1963, Jack Puelicher was also chosen as chairman of the board.
+United States Department of the Interior National Park Service National Register of Historic Places Continuation Sheet Section 8 Page 11 Marshall & Ilsley Bank Building Milwaukee, Milwaukee County, Wisconsin the installment loan division, home-improvement-loan division, and automobile division, grew exponentially in the late 1940s and 1950s, as pent-up demand for household goods and automobiles, along with more living space needed by growing families, led customers to the bank.
+The installment loan division soon grew too large for the banks' Water Street building and moved to new quarters in the Bockle Building at 21st Street and Wisconsin Avenue.
+Due in large part to the success of these departments, the bank's total assets at the end of 1949 were almost triple the amount in 1939, and the number of bank employees had doubled.35 In 1958, Albert Puelicher stepped aside as president, giving control of the bank over to his son John A. Puelicher; after Albert Puelicher's death in 1963, Jack Puelicher was also chosen as chairman of the board.
 Under Jack Puelicher's leadership, Marshall & Ilsley entered a new era marked by significant expansion and technological innovation that continued into the late 20th century.
 In 1947, the Wisconsin legislature placed a freeze on the establishment of branch banks in the state, which curbed the growth of the state's financial institutions in the years after the war, including Marshall & Ilsley, which held only three branches in Milwaukee at that time.
-The spread of suburban development put increasing pressure on banks to provide branches outside of the city center, and geographic expansion had begun an imperative, even for conservative institutions like M & I. In 1956, the state's Bank Holding Act provided an alternate means of expansion, allowing for holding companies to provide the services of large urban banks to outlying areas as long as each facility maintained its own offices, directors, and bank examiners.35 In 1958, Marshall & Ilsley took advantage of the new law to form its own holding company, called the Bank Stock Corporation (the name was later changed to the Marshall & Ilsley Corporation).
+The spread of suburban development put increasing pressure on banks to provide branches outside of the city center, and geographic expansion had begun an imperative, even for conservative institutions like M & I. In 1956, the state's Bank Holding Act provided an alternate means of expansion, allowing for holding companies to provide the services of large urban banks to outlying areas as long as each facility maintained its own offices, directors, and bank examiners.36 In 1958, Marshall & Ilsley took advantage of the new law to form its own holding company, called the Bank Stock Corporation (the name was later changed to the Marshall & Ilsley Corporation).
 Under the new holding company, M & I conducted a series of mergers in the late 1950s and early 1960s.
 The first, completed in January 1959, merged M & I with the Northern Bank, the city's fourth largest financial institution.
 Two months later, the Bank of Commerce approached M & I with an offer to sell their stock to the holding company; however, this second acquisition was delayed through anti-trust litigation begun by the United States Department of the Treasury.
 While awaiting the end of the litigation, Marshall & Ilsley continued to acquire new banks in towns where there were no competing financial institutions.
-Between 1960 and 1969, the holding company acquired nine banks throughout Wisconsin, including the Silver Spring Bank, the Bank of Greenfield, The Portage County State Bank, and the Peoples' State Bank of New Holstein.36 In the post-war period, Marshall & Ilsley also pioneered the use of new computer technology for banking in Wisconsin.
-The bank's move into computerized data processing was led by Jack Puelicher, who had been introduced to computers through his time in the military and pushed the firm to adapt the new technology to its business.
-In 1956, Puelicher hired Richard Buth to computerize the company's check processing department, which at the time were using National Cash Register sorting machines: Pioneering in the creation of high-speed check processing, Buth worked with the bank's 34 Ibid, 114-15.
+Between 1960 and 1969, the holding company acquired nine banks throughout Wisconsin, including the Silver Spring Bank, the Bank of Greenfield, The Portage County State Bank, and the Peoples' State Bank of New Holstein.37 In the post-war period, Marshall & Ilsley also pioneered the use of new computer technology for 36 "First National Bank/First Wisconsin National Bank Building," 7.
+37 Langill, 130.